diana-lakatos/nearme-documentation/README.md

     script.indexed: on
     script.disable_dynamic: false

-After installing ES you load need to create indecies
+After installing ES you load need to create indicies

     rake elastic:indices:create_all
     rake "elastic:indices:rebuild:all_for_instance[1]"

-### Index ElasticSearch

-After you install ES you need to create indexes and aliases
-  - `rake elastic:indices:create_all`
-  - `rake elastic:aliases:create_all `
+where 1 is id of MP you want to re build.
+Shall you encounter any difficulties with rebuild:all_for_instance (like for example error that there is alias with this name), you might want to delete everything via `curl -XDELETE "localhost:9200/*"` and try again.
+Of course, do not do this on production by any means.

 ### Install ES and PostgreSQL on Docker